truenas/documentation/content/SCALE/Virtualization/CreatingManagingVMsSCALE.md

 Click the Devices button.

-Click the <i class="fa fa-ellipsis-v" aria-hidden="true" title="Options"></i>&nbsp; and *Delete* next to the CDROM.
+Remove the CDROM from the Devices by clicking the <i class="fa fa-ellipsis-v" aria-hidden="true" title="Options"></i>&nbsp; and selecting *Delete*.
 Click the Delete Device button.

 Click Virtualization and expand the new VM by clicking on the down pointing arrow to the right.

 Click the Start button.

 Click the Display button.

-{{< hint warning >}}
 The grub file does not run when the VM is started.
-This can be done manually, after each start,  at the shell prompt by typing:
+This can be done manually, after each start,  at the shell prompt.
 * Type FS0: and the Reurn key on the Keyboard.
 * Type cd EFI and the Reurn key on the Keyboard.
 * Type cd Debian and the Reurn key on the Keyboard
 * Type grubx64.efi

+{{< hint warning >}}
 To set it up to automatically start up create the startup.nsh file at the root directory on the vm.
 At the shell prompt type *edit startup.nsh*.
 In the editor type:
 * Type FS0: and the Reurn key on the Keyboard.
 * Type cd EFIand the Reurn key on the Keyboard.